ThomasGregory/PhoneticTest/README.md

+__This is not a real project, it's a dummy project with deliberate bugs to evaluate core testing competencies__

 # Testing Phonetic Matching

 This repo has some code for using a python phonetic matching package to match words.
 Should mean "Jon" and "John" match!
-Perhaps this can be used to do better person name matching?
+Perhaps this can be used as a component for better person or organisation name matching?

 ## Usage